-The information includes: the patient’s name, address, and date of birth, pharmacy and prescriber information, and specific prescription information including the drug name and dosage, when it was prescribed, and when it was dispensed.
+The information includes: the patient’s name, address, date of birth, sex, pharmacy and prescriber information, and specific prescription information including the drug name and dosage, when it was prescribed, and when it was dispensed.
 This is only for prescriptions that are classified as controlled substances (Schedules II, III and IV).

 The Oregon PDMP collects data on Schedules II, III and IV controlled substances.
 For a list of these medications and more information, go to http://www.deadiversion.usdoj.gov/schedules/.

 No. The program is not intended to prevent people from obtaining needed drugs nor is it intended to prevent healthcare providers from prescribing needed drugs to their patients.

 Pharmacies licensed with the Oregon Board of Pharmacy that dispense controlled substances in the state of Oregon, or to an address in the state, are required to electronically report prescription data.
 Neither hospital inpatient dispensing data nor data from veterinarians is collected.